Skip to main content

 Pros: The Knot and WeddingWire have the largest audience of couples actively planning their weddings.
 So, when they find a venue they love, they are exponentially more likely to book it.

-Tracking data: There are built in analytics when you advertise with The Knot and WeddingWire.
-The important metrics will be tracked automatically and we can constantly see how the platform is performing for us.
+Tracking data: When you advertise with The Knot and WeddingWire, you get built-in analytics.
+The important metrics will be tracked automatically, and we can constantly see how the platform is performing for us.

 Biggest benefit: We can focus on refining our sales process instead of hunting for sales leads.
 We can potentially reduce our overall marketing costs.

-Now that you have this simple breakdown, you can now apply your idea to it and turn it into a full-blown proposal.
+Now that you have this simple breakdown, you can apply your idea to it and turn it into a full-blown proposal.
 Remember, the one thing you need to accomplish right now is to get everyone on the same page so you’ll have support for your idea.
-Once that happens, you’ll have a much easier time getting the greenlight you need.
+Once that happens, you’ll have a much easier time getting the green light you need.

 Think it’s time for advertising and looking to pitch The Knot and WeddingWire to your team?
 Get your proof points and pitch ready with consumer and vendor insights into both platforms so you can nail your pitch.